opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

 The steps needed to run Yardstick with NSB testing are:

 * Install Yardstick (NSB Testing).
-* Setup/Reference pod.yaml describing Test topology
+* Setup/reference ``pod.yaml`` describing Test topology
-* Create/Reference the test configuration yaml file.
+* Create/reference the test configuration yaml file.
 * Run the test case.

 Prerequisites
 =============

-Refer chapter Yardstick Installation for more information on yardstick prerequisites
+Refer to :doc:`04-installation` for more information on Yardstick prerequisites.

 Several prerequisites are needed for Yardstick (VNF testing):